Instant Pot Oatmeal (With Rolled or Steel-Cut Oats)

 - Other toppings – chopped dates, chocolate chips, peanut butter or nut butter, granola.

-- Add-ins to make the oatmeal even more nutritious: Add one or more of these simple ingredients while cooking the oatmeal:
+- Add-ins to make the oatmeal even more nutritious: Stir one or more of these into the oatmeal before cooking:

-- 1/2 tablespoon of chia seeds (packed with fiber, protein, omega-3 fatty acids).
-Add a few tablespoons extra water.
+- 1/2 tablespoon chia seeds (add a few extra tablespoons of water)

-- Make sure the seal ring is properly in place on the lid.
+- Make sure the sealing ring is properly installed.

 - Can I halve or double the recipe?